webcc/typly/README.md

-# imergo JavaScript type checker
+# Generic Javascript type checker

 A module for checking types in JavaScript.
 The API has been built around a set of simple and clean `is*` and `assert*` functions emulating the philosophy of [underscore.js](http://underscorejs.org/).
 We wrap some of their `_.is*` functions.
+This utility was initially developed for the node modules of our [imergo® Web Compliance Suite](https://imergo.com/) as a way to ensure validity of the data passed to our ES6 class setters.

 ![ES6](https://img.shields.io/badge/es-6-brightgreen.svg)
 ![Build passing](https://img.shields.io/badge/build-passing-brightgreen.svg)